 Store-quality service delivered at home

-Home eye tests from Specsavers are carried out with the same care and attention as in a Specsavers store and are funded by the NHS if you are eligible.
+Home eye tests from Specsavers are carried out with the same care and attention you would find in-store and are funded by the NHS if you are eligible.

 You can request a home visit for yourself or on behalf of someone else and they'll go to homes, care homes or sheltered accommodation.
-The process is simple and once they have checked your eligibility, qualified and experienced home-visit opticians will visit you at a time that is convenient for you.
+The process is simple and once they have checked your eligibility, an experienced home visiting optician will visit you at a convenient time for you.

 Who can use the home visit service?

-To qualify in England, Wales or Northern Ireland, you must be unable to visit an optician unaccompanied due to physical or mental illness or disability and also be any of the following:
+To qualify in England, Wales or Northern Ireland, you must be unable to visit an optician unaccompanied due to physical or mental illness or disability, (which can be short-term) and also be any of the following:

 - aged 60 or over